Skip to content

 └── docker-compose.yaml

-5. Run the service.
-Navigate to the deployment environment folder (./abci_build) and run the deployment locally.
+5. Execute the deployment.
+Navigate to the deployment environment folder (./abci_build_*) and run the deployment locally.

 cd abci_build